levrex/implement_triage_agent/README.md

 #### Windows systems:
-Prerequisite: Install [Anaconda](https://www.anaconda.com/distribution/) with python version 3.6+.
-This additionally installs the Anaconda Prompt, which you can find in the windows search bar.
+Prerequisite: Install [Anaconda](https://www.anaconda.com/docs/getting-started/miniconda/main/) with python version 3.6.13 This additionally installs the Anaconda Prompt, which you can find in the windows search bar.
 Use this Anaconda prompt to run the commands mentioned below.

-#### Linux / Windows (dev) systems:
-Prerequisite: [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) environment (with jupyter notebook).
-Use the terminal to run the commands mentioned below.
+Or call conda from the command prompt directly.

 ### Importing required modules
 Before running, please install the dependencies.